Deal alert! Northwest, our favorite company, is forming

 If you file your DC LLC Biennial Report online, it will be approved instantly.

-- and upload a filed copy of your Biennial Report under the “Approved Services” tab of your CorpOnline homepage
+- Upload a filed copy of your Biennial Report in CorpOnline dashboard

-We recommend keeping a copy of your filed Biennial Report with your LLC’s records.
+We recommend keeping a copy of your filed Biennial Reports with your LLC’s records.

 And don’t forget: You have another Biennial Report coming due in 2 years, due by April 1st.
 Remember to set a calendar reminder for yourself.